 National Register of Historic Places

 The National Register of Historic Places is our nation’s official list of historic properties that are worthy of preservation.
-The National Register was established by the National Historic Preservation Act of 1966 and is maintained by the U.S. Department of the Interior, National Park Service.
 Properties listed in the National Register include buildings, sites, structures, objects, and districts that are significant in American history, architecture, archaeology, engineering, and culture.
 As Georgia’s state historic preservation office (SHPO), the Historic Preservation Division (HPD) administers the National Register of Historic Places program in Georgia.

 Who to contact:

 Stephanie Cherry-Farmer, National Register and Survey Program Manager